raise-green/VOID-raise-green-website/site/content/board/_index.md

       studies the flow of materials in society and ways to replace them using green chemistry and systems thinking, as well as technologies that will alter the way we live and work.
-In his “down” time Matt loves to go skiing, cycling, and listening to the freshest jams.
+In his “down” time Matt loves to go skiing, cycling, argue about ideas in books, ponder the implications of the impending singularity, and listen to the freshest jams.
   - imageUrl: /img/kwasi-headshot.jpg
     name: 'Kwasi Ansu: CMO'
     text: >